krushtonski/krushtonski/README.md

 # I'm Kate Rushton!
 <br>

-I studied Data Science at Hyperion Dev with skills in UX, Community Management, and Analytics.
+I am a Community Manager with skills in UX/UI, Product, and Analytics.

 Tech Stack